What is Long Exposure? capture better Long Exposure With Smartphone

 What is Long Exposure?

-so the basic meaning of Long exposure is that you capture a shot with a very slow shutter like 1 sec, 5 sec, and so on.
+The basic meaning of Long exposure is that you capture a shot with a very slow shutter, like 1 sec, 5 sec, and so on.

-during that time your camera sensor captures every single thing which comes in front of the camera lens.
+During that time your camera sensor captures every single thing that comes in front of the camera lens.

 Want some examples???, here you go…